2004 Iraq spring fighting: Provocation and the start of the offensive

 On March 28, the U.S. overseer of Iraq, Paul Bremer, ordered the 60-day closure of Al-Hawza, a newspaper published by Muqtada al-Sadr's group, on the charges of inciting violence against the occupation.
 The next day thousands of Iraqis rallied outside the offices of Al-Hawza in support of the newspaper.
 The decision was made to use 984th MP CO to shut down the newspaper based on information provided by the 148th MP Team (MPI/PIO).

 On April 3, Bremer sent troops to al-Sadr's home and arrested Mustafa Yaqoubi, a top lieutenant, sparking further protests.

 On April 4, Spanish-led troops clashed with armed demonstrators in Najaf demanding Yaqubi's release, resulting in the death of two coalition soldiers, one American and one Salvadoran, and at least 20 Iraqis.
 According to one protester, armed supporters of Muqtada al-Sadr, intermingled with the crowd, fired the first shot.
-The main coalition base at Najaf was defended by Salvadoran troops, Blackwater contractists and Spanish armoured vehicles, which repelled the attack of several technicals.
+The main coalition base at Najaf was defended by the Salvadoran Cuscatlán Battalion, Blackwater contractists and Spanish armoured vehicles, which repelled the attack of several technicals.

 Four Spanish Pegaso BMR armoured personnel carriers and two VEC-M1 armoured reconnaissance vehicles, amidst heavy hostile fire, broke through the old Najaf's prison, used as a recruitment center by the Iraqi Civil Defense Corps.
 A number of Salvadoran, Honduran and Iraqi soldiers were besieged inside the compound by members of the Mahdi army.
 One Salvadoran serviceman had been killed and five wounded in the first insurgent assault.
 The Spanish APC platoon rescued all the personnel in two trips, supported by US Apache helicopters.
-The same day al-Sadr issued a statement calling on his supporters to stop staging demonstrations "because your enemy prefers terrorism," reported the Toronto Globe and Mail.
+The same day al-Sadr issued a statement calling on his supporters to stop staging demonstrations "because your enemy prefers terrorism."

 "America has unsheathed its fangs and its despicable intentions, and the conscientious Iraqi people cannot remain silent at all.
 They must defend their rights in the ways they see fit," the statement said, according to The Washington Post.

 A day after the statement given by Sadr, violent protests occurred throughout the Shiite south, soon spilling over into a violent uprising by Mahdi Army militiamen, which was fully underway by April 6, 2004.

-Unrest in Basra was also inflamed by the publication of fake torture pictures by Piers Morgan whilst editor of the British Newspaper "The Mirror" with one officer briefing as such: "Col Black told the press conference: "These photographs are a recruiting poster for al-Qa'eda and every other terrorist organisation.
+Unrest in Basra was also inflamed by the publication of fake torture pictures by Piers Morgan whilst editor of the British Newspaper The Mirror with one officer briefing as such: "Col Black told the press conference: "These photographs are a recruiting poster for al-Qa'eda and every other terrorist organisation.
 They have made the lives of our Armed Forces in Iraq that much more difficult and dangerous."